cyberkitsune/PSO2Proxy/README.md

 ```

 ## Configuring the Server
-In order to make the server work, you need to (at the very least) specify your system's public IP address in config.py and install a RSA private key of your own, and a SEGA RSA Public key imported from the PSO2 Client.
-If your server has a different LAN IP from your public IP, set the bind IP in config.py to that.
-If unsure, keep that 0.0.0.0
+To configure the server, run it once to generate the pso2proxy.config.json, then edit that.
+You need at least your Public IP address set and your adapter IP set if it's different from your public ip.
+If unsure, leave the bindIp `0.0.0.0`.
 ## RSA Keys
 ### Your private / public keypair
 You'll need to generate a RSA public and private keypair for your server and your proxy's clients for the proxy to work.
 You can use OpenSSL to do this.